geekhybrid/tree-vue/README.md

 2. Event publishing/subscription from items
     - ✔️ Subscribing to items checked event (based on type)
 3. :heavy_check_mark: Moving Items between folders (drag-and-drop)
 4. Custom formating of items on the tree based on the `type` property.
-(Coming soon)
       - :heavy_check_mark: Customising Icons
       - ✔️ Rendering (checkboxes or plain content)
-      - Custom Context Menu depending on item type.

 5. Programmatically toggle item visibility based on the `type` property.
 6. Sorting items alphametically or grouping based on types
+7. Disabling and Enabling Item
+8. Double clicking to rename item
+9. Programmatically determining what item can be dragged into another item.
+10. Custom Context Menu depending on item type.

 ## What it looks like.